 On the other hand, penetration testing can only be done by a seasoned ethical hacker.
 Pen testers are often knowledgeable in network security, cryptography, and programming, allowing them to simulate sophisticated real-world attacks either individually or as part of a testing team.
 Additionally, penetration testers must think like cybercriminals, using their creativity and technical expertise to bypass security measures and uncover hidden vulnerabilities.

 As data breaches have become more prevalent, so have security measures.
 By now, many developers and companies are adopting the shift-left approach.
 Instead of waiting to check for vulnerabilities post-launch or towards the end of each project, developers are practicing the habit of checking security throughout the software development lifecycle.
-As mentioned before, this does not take up too much time—and a quick scan every day or week can prevent catastrophic breaches at zero day or post-launch.
+As mentioned before, this does not take up too much time, and a quick scan every day or week can prevent catastrophic breaches at zero day or post-launch.

 Here’s the recommended testing approach for each stage of the SDLC:

-SDLC Stage | Description | Recommended Testing Approach |
+| SDLC stage | Description | Recommended testing approach |

-Planning | Dev teams define project goals, security requirements, and methodologies. | Vulnerability scanning and pen testing are planned, but not yet implemented. |
+| Planning | Dev teams define project goals, security requirements, and methodologies. | Vulnerability scanning and pen testing are planned, but not yet implemented. |

-Requirements | Dev teams provide more in-depth information and address user expectations of said software. | Security teams will gain a clearer understanding of required security efforts from the information collected in this phase. |
+| Requirements | Developers will execute the build and begin coding.
+Testing and security activities will begin here for teams applying shift-left practices. | Security teams will gain a clearer understanding of required security efforts from the information collected in this phase. |

-Design | Dev teams gather requirements for the application’s roadmap and design their approach. | Designing your penetration testing during this phase is highly recommended. |
+| Design | Dev teams gather requirements for the application’s roadmap and design their approach. | Designing your penetration testing during this phase is highly recommended. |

-Code | Developers will execute the build and begin coding.
-Testing and security activities will begin here, for teams applying shift-left practices. | Vulnerability testing should be conducted regularly during this phase, to align with best practices in shift-left testing and security. |
+| Code | The product is launched, and at high risk for cyber attackers looking to capitalize on zero-day exploits. | Vulnerability testing should be conducted regularly during this phase to align with best practices in shift-left testing and security. |

-Test | Stringent quality testing is conducted to uncover potential vulnerabilities. | Pen testing will be conducted during this phase to detect any potential weakness in the final product. |
+| Test | Stringent quality testing is conducted to uncover potential vulnerabilities. | Pen testing will be conducted during this phase to detect any potential weakness in the final product. |

-Deployment | The product is launched—and at high risk for cyber attackers looking to capitalize on zero-day exploits. | Vulnerability testing will remain ongoing during this phase, as it is crucial to assess potential zero-day risks. |
+| Deployment | Prioritizing and monitoring security will continue throughout the product’s lifespan. | Vulnerability testing will remain ongoing during this phase, as it is crucial to assess potential zero-day risks. |

-Monitoring | Prioritizing and monitoring security will continue throughout the lifespan of the product. | Incorporating both vulnerability testing and pen testing is recommended during this phase to ensure a continued comprehensive security strategy. |
+| Monitoring | Vulnerability testing will continue throughout this phase, as it is crucial to assess potential zero-day risks. | Incorporating both vulnerability testing and pen testing is recommended during this phase to ensure a continued comprehensive security strategy. |

 Once the test is developed, we recommend that penetration testing is repeated on a quarterly basis as a proactive measure to ensure you stay ahead of any new potential threats or vulnerabilities.